 Chambers and Partners has recognised Craig’s expertise and has commented that he is a well known figure in the litigation market.

-David defends companies and directors against Local Authority and Central Government enforcement regarding food safety, food labelling, trading standards, environmental pollution, product safety, goods vehicle licensing, and health & safety matters.
+David’s is a solicitor (LLB (Hons)) who qualified in 1978.
+His principal expertise is defending companies and directors against Local Authority and Central Government enforcement regarding food safety, food labelling, trading standards, environmental pollution, product safety, goods vehicle licensing, and health & safety matters.

 David continues to act for a number of high profile clients in major cases and works tirelessly to achieve the very best results for his clients.
 He is one of the country’s very few true leading experts in food law matters and is a member of the Food Law Group, the Trading Standards Institute Business Members Group and the Society of Food Hygiene & Technology.